EduardoZepeda/coffee-bytes-hugo/content/posts/go-importacion-de-paquetes-y-manejo-de-modulos/index.en.md

 go install sigs.k8s.io/kind@v0.9.0
 ```

-Go install will generally be used to install commands.
+Go install will generally be used to install commands which we'll be available for us to use.

 ### Import remote packages in go